petrelharp/pyslim/docs/tutorial.md

 so at some point you may want to reduce your dataset to a realistic sample size.
-We can get rid of unneeded samples and any extra information from them by using an operation called *simplification* (this is the same basic approach that SLiM implements under the hood when outputting a tree sequence, as described in [the introduction](sec_left_in_tree_sequence)).
+We can get rid of unneeded samples and any extra information from them by using an operation called *simplification* (this is the same basic approach that SLiM implements under the hood to keep down memory usage, as described in [the introduction](sec_left_in_tree_sequence)).

+Depicted in {numref}`figure {number} <pedigree_simplify>`
-Depicted in the figure at the right is the result of applying an explicit call to {meth}`tskit.TreeSequence.simplify` to our example tree sequence.
+is the result of applying an explicit call to {meth}`tskit.TreeSequence.simplify` to our example tree sequence.
 In the call we asked to keep only 4 genomes (contained in 2 of the individuals in the current generation).
 This has